 Plastic pallet, how it is made?

 The pallet is a compact molded form manufactured mainly by high-pressure injection molding.
-It is carried out on very large injection molding machines with a closing force of at least 3,000 tonnes.
+It is carried out on huge injection molding machines with a closing force of at least 3,000 tonnes.

 What are the advantages of plastic pallet vs wood pallet?